Alain01K/FixMatchX21/README.md

 # Here is a Pytorch implementation of FixMatch for semi-supervised learning image classification.

-You need to upload the notebook on Google Colab and then follow our instruction.
+You need to upload the notebook on Google Colab and then follow our instructions.

 1- Go on kaggle and download the Kaggle.json file on your account by clicking on **create a new API**.

 2- All the link are setup in the code.
-The first sell will help you o upload the kaggle.json file on your colab session.
+The first cell of the notebook will help you to upload the kaggle.json file on your colab session.

-3- you can run all the next cell in order to download the data for the INF473V competition and it is over.
+3- you can run all the next cells in order to download and unzip the data for the INF473V competition and it is over.